nxus/app/README.md

     let router = Application.get('router')

-#### Application Options

-    new App(...options)

-Available options are:

-_appDir_: the location to use to load the default 'package.json' file.

-_namespace_: any additional namespaces to use to load modules in the node_modules folder.
-Can be a string or array of strings.

-_modules_: an array of paths to require into the application

-_debug_: Boolean to display debug messages, including startup banner

-_script_: Boolean to indicate the application is a CLI script, silences all logging/output messages except for explicit console.log calls

 #### Application Configuration

 The Application exposes a core `config` object that contains application and module specific configuration values.